 The Bachelor of Arts in Liberal Arts requires a total of 120 credits, at least 90 of which must be in the Liberal Arts, 40 taken at Old Westbury, and 45 at the upper-division level.
 These are divided into three sets of courses:

-- General Education and College Requirements: Students must fulfill SUNY’s General Education Requirement (Minimum 30 credits) as well as all College Requirements.
+- General Education and Campus Requirements: Students must fulfill SUNY’s General Education Requirement (Minimum 30 credits) as well as all SUNY Old Westbury Requirements.

 - One foundation course from each of two disciplines.
 The courses are intended to introduce the characteristic approaches and/or content in the two principal disciplines; the course will be selected with the guidance from each of the two main advisors.